walterbender/Syllabi/music.md

 The goal of this class is to explore the relationship between acoustics and perception.
 Students will build upon their understanding of the physics of sound in order to begin to understand how the perception of sound can be interpreted as music in the mind.
+They will explore the pathways from detection of frequency, intensity, and spectrum, to the development of their perceptual correlates as pitch, loudness and timbre.

 Experiment
 ----------